publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schX/m__us_usc_t21_s393a.md

         (3) one or more additional individuals with expertise in pediatric epidemiology; and

-        (4) one or more additional individuals with expertise in pediatrics as may be necessary to perform the activities described in subsection (b) of this section.
+        (4) one or more additional individuals with expertise in pediatrics as may be necessary to perform the activities described in subsection (b).

     (d) __Neonatology expertise__